KalpaDAO/Whitepaper/README.md

 ## 13. Incentives

 Members who vote consistently on proposals that get high approval rates, pass all PoP thresholds and stake liquidity receive a percentage of the DAOs Total Locked Value.
-The first 100 members can earn LP token bonuses
+The first 100 members can earn 10% of total community LP token distribution bonuses during the bootstrapping phase to accelerate unlocking of LP tokens.

 ## 14. Reward Distribution